Average Reading Time: 5 minutes and 14 seconds

 When blood sugars rise, the pancreas secretes more insulin to drive the sugar into the cells.
 If the sugars stay abnormally high due to a diet high in simple carbs and/or sugars, the muscles and brain cells can become resistant to up-taking sugar.

-No sugar in the brain means: no thinking juice!
+No sugar in the brain = no thinking juice!

 Excess sugar in the blood tends to oxidize easily and begins to attach to circulating proteins in a process called glycation.
 In this process, proteins and sugars stick together and may attach to and thicken the arterial walls in both the heart and the brain.

-These formations are known as Advanced Glycation End Products, or AGEs”a kind of free radical.
+These formations linking protein and sugar are known as advanced glycation end products, or AGEs, and are a kind of free radical.
 Once formed, they can further oxidize and ultimately raise oxidized LDL (low density lipoprotein) levels.

-Brain autopsies of Alzheimer’s patients show signs of significant oxidative damage induced by free radicals.
-Oxidized LDLs further damage the arterial walls, putting them at risk for calcium plaque formation, clots, and creating an increased risk of cardiovascular disease, inflammation, cancer, heart attack, stroke, and Alzheimer’s (5).
+Brain autopsies of elderly patients with cognitive issues show signs of significant oxidative damage induced by free radicals.
+Oxidized LDLs further damage the arterial walls, putting them at risk for calcium plaque formation, and creating an increased risk of other cardiovascular concerns and an inflammation response outside of the normal range.
+(5)

 Support for the Glycation Theory

-In a 2006 article published by Life Extension Magazine, a group of Swedish researchers reported on finding higher than normal levels of AGEs in autopsied Alzheimer’s patients:
+In a 2006 article published by Life Extension Magazine, a group of Swedish researchers reported on finding higher than normal levels of AGEs in elderly autopsied patients.

-A newly published review article examined the role of AGEs and oxidative stress in Alzheimer’s disease.
-Scientists found that advanced glycation end products were present in higher amounts in the biopsied brains of patients who had died from Alzheimer’s than in those who died from other causes.
-They also presented evidence that AGEs form in the brains of Alzheimer’s sufferers early in the disease process.
+They found that advanced glycation end products were present in higher amounts in the biopsied brains of elderly patients who had died with cognitive issues than in those who died from other causes.
+They also presented evidence that AGEs form in the brains of those suffering from cognitive issues earlier in life, much before cognitive decline is noticed.
 (6)

 An Ounce of Prevention is Worth a Pound of Cure

-Both of these theories regarding the cause of dementia posit that it stems from excess sugar in the blood.
+Both of these theories regarding the cause of cognitive decline posit that it stems from excess sugar in the blood, so whichever theory we decide to investigate further, luckily we can agree on the method for prevention.

 The Swedish researchers cited above concluded that,

-The key here is early detection of any blood sugar regulation issues, and a diet and lifestyle that can both prevent and reverse pre-diabetes.
-The problem: 90 million Americans are unaware that they are at risk.
+The key here is early detection of any blood sugar regulation issues, and a diet and lifestyle that can both prevent and reverse blood sugar levels outside of the optimal range.
+The problem is that 90 million Americans are unaware that they are at risk.

 Protect Your Brain: Prevention Steps